WFP-VAM/prism-app/api/README.md

 ```

 The following endpoints are related to data retrieval from KoboToolbox.
 Make sure
-you have set the environment variables KOBO_USERNAME, KOBO_PW
+you have set the environment variables KOBO_USERNAME, KOBO_PASSWORD

 ### `/acled` (GET)